jaegertracing/jaeger-performance/README.md

 * git
 * oc (OpenShift client)

-Jenkins pipeline will be looking `slave-jaeger-qe-java` labeled slave.
+Jenkins pipeline will be looking `jaeger-qe-java` labeled slave.
 This slave should be running with the dependencies.
 ```
-agent { label 'slave-jaeger-qe-java' }
+agent { label 'jaeger-qe-java' }
 ```